Deadhorse OHV Trail For Dirt Biking

 Sunday 26 June 2016 04:35 GMT

-East of Salt Lake City and south of Mountain View on the state line, the Deadhorse off-road motorcycle trail system has 40+ miles of trails and roads open to off-road motorcycle trails riding.
+East of Salt Lake City and south of Mountain View on the state line, the Deadhorse off-road motorcycle trail system has 40+ miles of trails and roads open to dirt biking.

 The primary trailhead is located about 18 miles south of Mountain View, Wyoming.
 There are several campgrounds throughout the area that provide direct access to the off-road motorcycle trail system.